Brennen-Hill/Brennen-Hill.github.io/_projects/quantum-compiler.md

 ### **Abstract**

 This report details the architecture and implementation of a novel multi-pass compiler, written in Common Lisp, to generate optimized binary for the custom QICK (Quantum Instrumentation Control Kit) tProcessor ISA.
 The primary objective was to create a low-level, high-performance pathway for direct FPGA execution, bridging the gap between high-level experimental logic in Python and the picosecond-level control required for quantum hardware.
 The project involved designing two custom Intermediate Representations (IRs), including an assembly-level API, to manage translation, optimization, automatic resource allocation, and precise timing calculations.
 A significant challenge was the systematic reverse-engineering of the QICK 32-bit binary instruction set due to highly inaccurate documentation.
 The fully validated by generating binaries verifiable against the QICK codebase, and its output is prepared for direct deployment on a Xilinx RFSoC FPGA to execute complex pulse sequences on physical spin-qubit hardware.
-This project demonstrates deep expertise in system architecture, compiler design, and hardware-software co-design—foundational skills for developing the high-performance computing systems required for large-scale AI research and novel hardware acceleration.
+This project demonstrates deep expertise in system architecture, compiler design, and hardware-software co-design, foundational skills for developing the high-performance computing systems required for large-scale AI research and novel hardware acceleration.

 ---